fabrisodotps1/M365PSProfile/README.md

 The Modules where only installed when running as Administrator in the "AllUsers" Scope.

 That approach had some downsites:
-- Updating the Code requiered the User download the Script and Update the Profile for every Update
+- Updating the Code required the User download the Script and Update the Profile for every Update
 - Required "Run as Admin" for installation of Modules
 - Updating Modules took a long Time ☕
 - The Modules where defined static in the Script